 The environmental phase was completed in Fall 2012.
 A Design-Build contractor was selected in May 2013 and construction activities began in early 2014 for the Initial Phase.
-The project is anticpated to open to traffic in Spring 2017.
+The project is anticpated to open to traffic in Spring 2017 with final project acceptance anticipated at the end of 2017.